danielfone/chchruby-compsoc-library/README.md

     $ gem sources -a https://rubygems.org/
     $ gem update bundler

-## Setup the app
+## 2. Setup The Application

-Once the Ruby installation is verified and up to date as per the section above, we can get our demo application set up and ready to go. [^2] The syntax of these commands may need to be adjusted for Windows users.
+Once the Ruby installation is verified and up to date as per the section above, we can get our demo application set up and ready to go. <sup>2</sup> The syntax of these commands may need to be adjusted for Windows users.

     $ git clone https://github.com/danielfone/chchruby-compsoc-library.git
     $ cd chchruby-compsoc-library